Hagley Park, Christchurch

-Hagley Park is the largest urban open space (164.637 hectares) in Christchurch, New Zealand, and was created in 1855 by the Provincial Government.
+Hagley Park is the largest urban open space (164.637 hectares) in Christchurch, New Zealand, and was established in 1855 by the Provincial Government.
 According to the government's decree at that time, Hagley Park is "reserved forever as a public park, and shall be open for the recreation and enjoyment of the public."
 Hagley Park is characterised by its trees and broad open spaces.
 Hagley Park was named after Hagley Park, the country estate of Lord Lyttelton, who became chairman of the Canterbury Association in March 1850.

 Location

 The boundaries of the park, which is located to the east of the central city of Christchurch, are defined by both the Avon River / Ōtākaro and the surrounding roadways.
 The longest road boundary is that along Deans Avenue, often regarded as one of The Four Avenues which delimit central Christchurch.
 On the western side adjacent is the suburb of Riccarton.

 To the north and northeast, the natural path of the Avon River bounds the park.
 Moorhouse Avenue and Hagley Avenue form the south and south-eastern boundaries, respectively.
 Along the eastern boundary, the Park is defined by the two kilometre loop of the Avon River, which extends into the side of Hagley Park.